University of Western Ontario: Housing and student facilities

 The main campus of The University of Western Ontario offers student housing, with nine student residences housing either first-year students or upper-year students.
 In September 2015, 23.49 percent of the undergraduate population lived on campus, including 78.69 percent of all first-year students.
 Each residence operates their own Residences' Council, governed by their own constitutions.
 Student residence building are split between traditional-styled residences, suite-styled residences, and hybrid-style residences that incorporate elements of traditional and suite-styled residences.

 Traditional-styled residences include Delaware Hall, Medway-Sydenham Hall, and Saugeen-Maitland Hall.
 Suite-styled residences include Alumni House, Elgin Hall, Essex Hall, and London Hall.
 Hybrid-styled residences include Perth Hall and Ontario Hall.
 Alumni House and London Hall are reserved strictly for upper-year students.
 The largest residential building at the university is Saugeen–Maitland Hall, which houses 1,252 first-year students.
-The smallest residential building is Alumni House, which houses 224 upper-year students.
-The university also operates three apartments on campus strictly for upper-year and graduate students.
-The university's apartments consist of Bayfield Hall, made up of 299 1-bedroom units, Beaver & Ausable Halls, made up of 99 2-bedroom units, and Lambton Hall, made up of 150 2-bedroom units.
-Starting September 2021, Lambton Hall was converted into a first-year residence; while Bayfield Hall will become a partial first-year residence in the following year.

-The support system in Residences at Western is made up of over 500 upper-year students who take on various roles and positions, with the goal being to assist first-year students and act as a resource for them.
-These positions include Residence Staff, Academic and Leadership Programmers, Community Leaders, Residence and Faculty Sophs, Residents' Council, Residence Tour Guides, and Connect-IT Staff Members.
-Residence Staff and Sophs live alongside first-year students across Western's various residences, and assist in building an atmosphere to allow first-year students to grow and adjust to university life.

 The University Community Centre acts as Western's student activity centre, and is the university's centre of student governance and student directed social, cultural, entertainment and recreational activities.
-The University Community Centre contains the offices of a number of student organizations, including the undergraduate student union, the University Students' Council, as well as the graduate student union, the Society of Graduate Students.
-In addition, the University Community Centre also provides a number of retail and food services, as well as a variety of club space and study rooms.
+The University Community Centre contains the offices the University Students' Council.
+The graduate student union, the Society of Graduate Students is located in the Middlesex College building.